GuangLun2000/GuangLun2000.github.io/index.md

 ## Research Interests

-**I am actively seeking a PhD position for 2025 Fall admission.
-If you have any information, please contact me!**
+<font color="#990000">**I am actively seeking a PhD position for 2025 Fall admission.
+If you have any information, please contact me!**</font>

 - [Internet of Everything](https://scholar.google.com/citations?view_op=search_authors&hl=zh-CN&mauthors=label:internet_of_everything)
+- AI-powered Systems
 - Molecular Communication
-- Cyber-Physical System
-- Applied Machine Learning
+- Bio-sensor and Bio-electronics

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.